SQ-UI/ng-sq-ui/projects/ng-datatable/src/README.md

 ## Installation

 ```
-npm i @sq-ui/ng-modal --save
+npm i @sq-ui/ng-datatable --save
 ```

 -- or --

 ```
-yarn add @sq-ui/ng-modal
+yarn add @sq-ui/ng-datatable
 ```

 ## Usage

-Import the NgSqUiModule in your module:
+Import the NgDatatableModule in your module:

 ```
-import { NgModalModule } from '@sq-ui/ng-modal';
+import { NgDatatableModule } from '@sq-ui/ng-datatable';
 ```

 and then include it in the `imports` array of your @NgModule() decorator: